Praveen Morchhale: Films

 Praveen Morchhale directed his first feature film Barefoot to Goa in 2015.
 Having started out by making short films and directing theatre, this film turned to crowdfunding prior to its release on 10 April 2015.
 Co-produced by 238 people who raised a sum of INR 5 million, this film depicted the indulgent relationship between a grandparent and a grandchild.

 His next feature "Walking with the Wind" (2017), bagged three prizes at the 65th National Film Awards - Best Film (Ladakhi), Best Sound Design (Sanal George) and Best Re-Recording (Justin Jose).
 This film was also awarded the ICFT UNESCO Gandhi medal at the 49th International Film Festival of India.

 Morchhale's third film, Widow of Silence (2018) is about a Kashmiri woman, Aasiya, whose husband gets picked up by the security forces.
 After waiting for seven years she is now a 'half-widow', a woman whose husband is missing, facing a government which is unwilling to declare him dead.
-This Urdu language feature was premiered at the 24th Kolkata International Film Festival on 12 November 2018 after debuting at the 23rd Busan International Film Festival where it was nominated for the Kim Jiseok Award for Best Asian Director.
+This Urdu language feature Widow of Silence was premiered at the 23rd Busan International Film Festival where it was nominated for the Kim Jiseok Award for Best Asian Director.
 Film later was screened at more than 35 prestigious film festivals around the world such as International Film Festival Rotterdam 2019, Gothenburg Film Festival 2019, Seattle International Film Festival 2019, and Jerusalem Film Festival 2019.

 Film won 5 International awards and considered as the most important film coming out from India in the year 2019.
 Film won Best film award at MOOOV Film Fest, 2019 Belgium (Winner Best film award in International competition and Behind the Scene Award).

 At the 17th annual Indian Film Festival of Los Angeles, "Widow of Silence" won the Grand Jury prize for the best feature, for its depiction of "a condition that most of the world doesn't get to see".

+Morchhale's fifth film, White Snow (Urdu) (2025) premiered at 49th São Paulo International Film Festival (Brazil).
+The film also received nominations to the International Film Festival of India- IFFI ICFT UNESCO Gandhi Medal (Goa) Competition, Kolkata International Film Festival, Kolkata, India, 2025, and the Jogja-NETPAC Asian Film Festival, Indonesia.